 CJ Ruschke testified that he was not involved with the decision to remove the appellant from the Adidas/Nike IPR and never told DCJ Boalick or anyone else to take such an action.
 HT-3 at 106-121, 124-29 (Ruschke testimony).
-He also testified that he had no objection to the appellant's concurring decision in the case to include the portion discussing expanded panels as long as the highlighted information was removed.
+102 He also testified that he had no objection to the appellant's concurring decision in the case to include the portion discussing expanded panels as long as the highlighted information was removed.
 Id.
 In fact, he stated that if the highlighted information had been removed, it "would have gone out the way it" was even though he believed the appellant's position was unreasonable.
 Id.
-He also stated that he would not have been embarrassed by anything in the decision and explained that sometimes it is important for "an issue to get out there to be discussed" even though it might be incorrect, adding that this was the appellant's opinion and not the Board's opinion.
-Id., at 124-25.
+He also stated that he would not have been embarrassed by anything in the decision there is "a reasonable belief."
+Id., at 324-25, 331-36.
+In this case, however, DCJ Boalick specifically testified that the appellant's concurring opinion that questioned the legality of the agency's panel expansion policy was not reasonable.
+Id., at 234, 332.
+Thus, it follows that he would have concluded that his actions in the Adidas/Nike IPR would have constituted insubordination.